 Japanese does have a culture of “cute” (kawaii).
 It also has an enduring infatuation with youth, for better or for worse.
 Women are encouraged both by peers and media to be feminine, and this often equates with this cuteness.
 Put this together and, in Japan, it means liking cute stuff and giggling doesn’t mean your growth is stunted.
 It’s acceptable.

 Just because a woman loves Hello Kitty doesn’t mean she wants to regress back to her junior high school days.
-By the way, Disneyland is a perfectly valid vacation destination for adults in America as well.
+By the way, Disneyland is a perfectly valid vacation destination for adults in the US, as well.

 Japanese women are obedient